thomasforth/GDPDispersion/README.md

 ## Licence
 * The raw data here comes from Eurostat and is available under [The Eurostat Data Licence](https://ec.europa.eu/eurostat/about/policies/copyright).
 * The code used for processing the raw data is available under an MIT license.
 * The processed data is released under the most permissive license possible, and is probably restricted by The Eurostat Data Licence above.
-This is an open and permissive license, so you're almost certainly safe to use it for whatever you like.
+This is an open and permissive licence, so you're almost certainly safe to use it for whatever you like.